MongoDB plugin

 • Use the poll step with a join operator if you need to verify the values saved by your tested system in the database.

-• The latest known value for tiebreaker is used to filter out the values already received from the database.
+• The latest known value for tieBreaker is used to filter out records already received from the database.

 Reference Documentation